TruVortex/DMOJ-Solutions/README.md

 **WHY?**

 Because there's more foward compatability than later versions and lots of things have been deprecated in Java 8 so Java 7 isn't as forward compatible.
-Furthermore, I am most proficient in Java although I know C++, some C, and very little Python 3.
+I'am most proficient in Java although I know C++, some C, and a little Python 3.
 Also C++ and C are VERY unsafe/unstable.

 **IDE**